 The medical school Educational Objectives have undergone extensive revision by an ad hoc committee of the MECC to reflect the evolving role of physician competencies in curricular content.
-These objectives were approved by the MECC in November 2019 and have been mapped to Physician Competency Reference Set, EPA’s, and ACGME Competencies.
+These objectives were approved by the MECC in November 2019 and reviewed by the MECC in September 2021.
+They have been mapped to Physician Competency Reference Set, EPA's, and ACGME Competencies.
 We anticipate that you will find them very practical and useful as you use them to inform the review, improvement and design of our curriculum.

 All students will demonstrate the ability to provide patient-centered care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health as part of the inter-professional team.

 1.01 Gather essential and accurate information about patients and their conditions through history-taking, physical examination, and the use of laboratory data, imaging, and other tests.

 1.02 Perform general procedures of the physician.

 1.03 Develop and carry out patient management plans that are safe, effective and efficient.